flyteorg/flyte/rfc/system/RFC-0000-console-ui-upgrade.md

 ## 7 Potential Impact and Dependencies

 The functional impact of these changes is expected to be neutral to positive.
-The addition of an `h1` page header element on each page is an absolute positive because it will create compliance with one standard a11y requirement.
+The addition of an `h1` page header element on each page is an absolute positive because it creates compliance with a basic a11y requirement.
 The impact to navigation will be of the opt-in variety because all current navigational affordances are conserved  (with the exception of the domain tabs).
-This forced change in behavior is not expected to be a huge burden because domain switching is not a high frequency action for users.
+Howevere, this forced change in behavior is not expected to be a significant inconvenience because domain switching is not a high frequency action for most users.

 ## 8 Unresolved questions